s2a31/yelp-camp/README.md

 ## Usage

 After launching the server, visit `http://localhost:3000` to start exploring campgrounds, or log in to personalize your experience and manage your campgrounds.
+For a preview of the deployed application, visit [YelpCamp Live](https://yelp-camp-vtag.onrender.com/campgrounds).

 ## Why YelpCamp?